Ordisoftware/Hebrew-Letters/README.md

 - Fix inserting a letter at the caret when clicking on letters buttons.
 - Add option to set the max length of the textbox of the hebrew input panel.
 - Improve auto optimize database at startup that is done once a week.
+- Improve debugger to create a GitHub issue.
 - Optimize startup time.

 #### 2020.04.19 - Version 4.0